DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

 more time the GM can spend crafting an amazing story with you as participant.

 1. Grab a deck of playing cards, reserving the Jokers, and shuffle well.
-2. You may be asked to make a Check.
+2. Your GM may ask you to make a Check to determine the result of an action your character is attempting.
 This involves..
    - A *Target Card* (TC) on the table, that you hope to be close to when you Draw.
 Think of it as the Bullseye of the target you are aiming for.
    - *Difficulty Range* (DR) that defines how far away from the TC you can be and still succeed.
 Think of it as the close rings surrounding the Bullseye.